aaronsewall/pycon_us_ics/README.md

 My preferred way is to subscribe individually to each calendar in the `section` area so the colors look better in google calendar.

+The current files are stubbed for 2025 but did exist in 2024, so will likely be added later.
+* kind/event
+* kind/informational
+* kind/poster
+* kind/summit
+* section/events
+* section/posters